avdes96/advent_of_code/README.md

 # What is Advent of Code?

 Advent of Code (AoC) is an advent calendar style coding challenge held in December.
-Each day from the 1<sup>st</sup> to the 25<sup>th</sup> contains a problem that can be solved by writing code.
+Each day contains a problem that can be solved by writing code.
 Each problem contains two parts; part 2 is unlocked after part 1 is complete.
-Solving each part nets one star; the aim is to collect all 50 stars in a given year.
+Solving each part nets one star.
 The problems typically get harder each day.

-AoC has been running since 2015, and so recently completed its 10<sup>th</sup> year.
-There are currently 500 total stars to collect.
+From 2015 to 2024, problems ran from the 1<sup>st</sup> to the 25<sup>th</sup>; in 2025 problems are running from the 1<sup>st</sup> to the 12<sup>th</sup>.
+There are currently 524 total stars to collect.

 # About this repo